Get help (advice and ideas)

 If you have been the victim of a crime, contact Victim Support to get help and advice.

-It is now recognised that babies and toddlers also grieve.
+Babies and toddlers also grieve.
 The Child Bereavement UK website has lots of information families might find helpful in all kinds of circumstances relating to death.
 You can download their leaflet for talking to under 5s about death at the bottom of this page.